Fire and rescue services

 Cypriot authorities don't always tell the Australian High Commission they have arrested an Australian citizen.
 This is especially the case if you're a dual national.

-If police arrest or detain you, ask them to notify the Australian High Commission straight away.
+If police arrest or detain you, ask them or your family and friends to notify the Australian High Commission immediately.

 Penalties for drug offences are severe and can lead to life in jail.
 Carrying even small amounts of an illegal drug can result in jail time.